volfenstein1/Project_Euler/README.md

-# Project_euler
+# Project Euler Solutions

-Solutions to the first 100 problems of Project Euler
+Contains my solutions to the first 100 problems of Project Euler.